Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Methodology and Setup

 \subsection{Experimental Design: Molecular Integration Case Study}

-The goal of this experiment is to establish a connection between the effort or time it takes for the participant to understand the system and the complexity of the system as measured by a structural complexity metric.
-The hypothesis is that the more complex the system, the longer participants will take to understand and complete the task.
-Task completion time—measured from task initiation to successful assembly—served as the primary dependent variable, capturing the effort dimension of integration complexity.
-Participants are asked to manipulate and integrate a series of objects that represent hydrocarbon molecule models to replicate an assembly of such objects in a tridimensional virtual environment (set up with the software Blender)—an example system adapted from \cite{pugliese2018development} is represented in Figure \ref{fig:moleculeassembly}.
-The use of chemical models also removes any possible bias regarding by preexisting knowledge of the system, such as native language or expertise in a specific field.
+The goal of this experiment was to establish a connection between the effort or time it took for a participant to understand the system and the complexity of the system as measured by a structural complexity metric.
+The hypothesis was not simply that more complex systems take longer---which would be tautological---but rather that \textit{specific spectral metrics} derived from the eigenvalue spectrum of graph representations capture the dimension of structural complexity that predicts integration effort.
+This is a testable claim because multiple plausible metrics exist, and the experiment discriminated among them: as the results demonstrated, some metrics (GE, LGE) strongly predicted effort while others (density, normalized Laplacian variants) did not, despite all being computable from the same graph representation.
+Task completion time---measured from task initiation to successful assembly---served as the primary dependent variable, capturing the effort dimension of integration complexity.